Utah State University: Expansion and wartime contributions (1914–1945)

 During World War II, Utah State hosted one of six United States Navy Primary Schools for the Electronics Training Program, graduating more than 2,700 Navy students between 1942 and 1944.
-Utah State’s technical and military training programs during World War II helped position the university for later federal research partnerships in electronics and defense, relationships that eventually led to the establishment of the Space Dynamics Laboratory.
+Utah State's technical and military training programs during World War II helped position the university for later federal research partnerships in electronics and defense, relationships that eventually led to the establishment of the Space Dynamics Laboratory.

 Post-war growth and university status (1946–1970s)

-After the war, enrollment surged with returning veterans supported by the GI Bill.
-The college expanded academic offerings, established new schools, and modernized its campus infrastructure.
+After the war, enrollment surged as returning veterans were supported by the GI Bill.
+The college expanded its academic offerings, established new schools, and modernized its campus infrastructure.
 In 1957, the institution was renamed Utah State University of Agriculture and Applied Science, soon shortened to Utah State University.

-The university’s research enterprise grew rapidly, and its influence spread statewide through satellite campuses and extension programs, reflecting the broader modernization of Utah’s economy and education in the twentieth century.
-During the late 1970s, Utah State University enrolled one of the nation’s largest groups of Iranian students, reflecting decades of educational and cultural exchange between the United States and Iran.
+The university's research enterprise grew rapidly, and its influence spread statewide through satellite campuses and extension programs, reflecting the broader modernization of Utah's economy and education in the twentieth century.
+During the late 1970s, Utah State University enrolled one of the nation's largest groups of Iranian students, reflecting decades of educational and cultural exchange between the United States and Iran.